 Steps to take before you get pregnant

-Most women know they need to see a doctor and make lifestyle changes while pregnant.
-But, it is just as important to start making changes before you are pregnant.
-These steps will help you prepare yourself and your body for pregnancy, plus give you a better chance of having a healthy baby.
+Most women know they need to see a doctor or midwife and make lifestyle changes while pregnant.
+But, it is just as important to start making changes before you get pregnant.
+These steps will help you prepare yourself and your body for pregnancy and give you a better chance of having a healthy baby.

 See Your Doctor

-See your health care provider before you get pregnant.
+See your doctor or midwife before you get pregnant.
 Even if you feel you are healthy and ready for a pregnancy, your doctor or midwife can do plenty ahead of time to help you prepare.